More than just a hello

 Ask a hypothetical question

 Asking a hypothetical question, a fun one which will make the person use their imagination can work to kick-start a conversation.
 You can ask about their ideal dinner party guests, celebrity crushes, what they would want to do if they didn’t have to work, what holiday would they want to take, a movie casting they’d want to change.
-There’s a million of these kinds of questions and you can get creative with them.
-You can ask meaningful philosophical questions such as ‘What would you be doing if you had all the money and resources in the world?’ or a pop culture based question such as ‘What celebrity dead or alive would you go on a date with?’
+There are a million of these kinds of questions and you can get creative with them.
+You can ask meaningful philosophical questions such as ‘What would you be doing if you had all the money and resources in the world?’ or a pop culture-based question such as ‘What celebrity dead or alive would you go on a date with?’
 The fun aspect of this question can start off the conversation on a positive note and you don’t have to worry about having a boring beginning.